gommis/hello-world/README.md

 Version1.1

-Mr Evanans told me to change this i did
+Mr Evanans told me to change this so i did